 To visit South Korea, Americans must take a PCR test up to 72 hours before arrival then quarantine for 14 days in government-designated facilities at their own expense ($100-150 per night).
 There’s health screening at the airports and you may have to take a PCR test on arrival.
 You also won’t be able to take any domestic flights until the 14-day quarantine period is over.
 All visitors are required to download a health app and respond to questions daily.
 Face masks covering both your nose and mouth are compulsory in public places and there are hefty fines for non-compliance with health protection requirements like breaking quarantine or refusing to take a PCR test.

-This large tropical island of jungles, mountains, tea plantations and temples has just reopened to the world.
+This large tropical island of jungles, mountains, tea plantations and temples has reopened to the world.
 Under its new safety protocols, you’ll need to apply for a visa online first via the new app.
-During the process, you prepay for two PCR tests ($40 each) that you’ll take on arrival and between days five and seven during your stay.
+During the process, you need to submit a PCR test taken up to 72 hours before your flight, and prepay for two PCR tests ($40 each) that you’ll take on arrival and between days five and seven during your stay.
 If you’re staying over seven days you’ll also need to buy a third one too.
+However, if you’re fully vaccinated, you only need to quarantine for a day.
 You need to opt in for COVID-19 insurance cover ($12) which has you covered for a month or you can snap up this mandatory policy when you book your hotel or flight.